lonyelon/SerialKon/README.md

 # SerialKon
 Terminal app for writting information to serial.
+Written in C# by lonyelon.

 ## Commands
 ### serial